Employers and Universities: Work with us?

 No-one wants to have to resit an exam.
 But if you have your heart set on a particular job or university course, then you shouldn’t let one failed attempt put you off.

-According to 2015 research carried out by educational professional Dr Gary Jones, approximately 54% of UK college students who achieve a D in maths, go on to achieve at least a C in their resits.
-So, statistically speaking, there’s a lot to gain from having to resit GCSEs or A-levels.
+The majority of students who resit their exams achieve a better result than first time round – so there’s a lot to gain from having to resit GCSEs or A-levels.
 In order to help you prepare, we’ve put together this post, which should help ensure that you get the results you need the second time round.

 1. Don’t make the same mistake twice